filmaj/arc.codes.next/src/docs/index.md

 - Implement [*cloud native* functions](/en/guides/tutorials/developing-with-cloud-functions) for versatile compute
 - Leverage a [cloud-hosted database for data persistence](/en/guides/tutorials/modeling-and-persisting-data), querying and trigger functions
 - Deliver [static assets](/en/reference/static-assets/static) fast with a [CDN](/en/reference/static-assets/cdn)
-- Manage compute [tasks and asynchronous integrations](/en/guides/tutorials/background-tasks) with ready-to-go queueing, publish/subscribe and scheduling management
+- Manage compute [tasks and asynchronous integrations](/en/guides/tutorials/background-tasks) with ready-to-go queuing, publish/subscribe and scheduling management
 - Store sensitive information securely in the cloud using [environment variables](/en/reference/architect-manifest-and-config/environment-file)

 [Architect is on a mission](/en/about/mission) to make building web apps free from infrastructure complexity and vendor cruft.